ricardorompar/hcp-terraform-demo-azure/README.md

 ![Infrastructure_diagram](./src/diagram.png)

-Go back to the root of the `hcp-terraform-demo-azure` directory and run these commands:
+Go back to the root of the `hcp-terraform-demo-azure` directory and run the following commands.
+Note the different colors of the terminal outputs when

+> NOTE: This should take around 3-4 minutes to deploy.
 ```bash
 # Configure HCP Terraform: create a demo organization in HCP Terraform, workspace and modules
 cd config-hcp-terraform